warrenbuckley/vs-intellicode/README.md

 <img src="./images/IntelliCodeLogo.png">

-# Automate code completions tailored to your codebase with IntelliCode Team completions
+# Automates code completions tailored to your codebase with IntelliCode Team completions

 Using this GitHub Action, [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCode) automate training a machine learning completions model as part of your CI workflow to provide in-line, contextually-rich completion suggestions based on your own types in C# and C++.